KEINOS/Hello-Cobra/.devcontainer/README.md

 ### VS Code + Docker User

-If you have already installed the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, then press "<kbd>F1</kbd>" and select "`Remote-Containers: Open in Container`".
-After a while, you'll get most of the environment needed to develop and/or debug.
+If you already have installed the "[Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)" extension, press "<kbd>F1</kbd>" and select "`Remote-Containers: Open in Container`".
+After a while, you'll get most of the environment needed to develop and debug.

 - File Description
   - [cobra.yaml](cobra.yaml): Default `cobra` command Settings.